 Before we dive in, a bit of background on how trafficking became such a problem in this part of the world.

-The country hit a pretty hard economic decline in the 1970’s, causing a lot of people to look outside of the country for work.
+The Philippines were hit with a pretty hard economic decline in the 1970’s, causing a lot of people to look outside of the country for work.
 According to a state department report from 2017, there are currently an estimated 10 million Filipinos living and working abroad.

 Many immigrants are promised work in other countries and then go to these countries only to find out that they were being lied to.
 One of the most frequently-used ploys is to tell people that they are going to be “entertainers.”
 These employees are trained in singing and dancing, but then when they arrive at their destination country, they are instead forced into stripping or prostitution.

-These frauded Filipinos are usually trafficked to Korea and Japan, but they are also sold to buyers in Hong Kong, Singapore, Middle Eastern countries, Malaysia, Brunei, Kuwait, Italy, Taiwan, Jordan, some European countries, and the United States.
+These tricked Filipinos are usually trafficked to Korea and Japan, but they are also sold to buyers in Hong Kong, Singapore, Malaysia, Brunei, Kuwait, Italy, Taiwan, Jordan, some European countries, and the United States.

 Although the Philippines is mainly a source country for human trafficking, meaning people are being taken from the Philippines and trafficked into other countries, there is also a lot of trafficking within the country itself.